Thinking of joining a study?

 Register your interest

-NCT05874479 | Recruiting | Blood Pressure
+NCT05874479 | RECRUITING | Blood Pressure

 Reducing AIR Pollution Exposure to Lower Blood PRESSURE Among New York City Public Housing Residents